srijongopal/repo23/README.md

 # repo23
-messi is greater than ronaldo
-messi own real madrid
+messi is greater than ronaldo, messi own real madrid